Pixellot: History

 In October 2022, Pixellot together with Whistle Sports Network launched the original series, "My First Coach", hosted by Dell Curry.

 Pixellot raised over $200 million in funding through four rounds: $3 million in 2014, $30 million in 2018, $16 million in 2020, and $161 million in June 2022.

 In March 2023 Pixellot signed a multi-year deal with Chinese company Baidu to install 6,000 systems across China.

+In September 2023 Pixellot signed a strategic partnership with the Portuguese Football Federation.